 MS raised a problem he faces, i.e. to control the levels of faders on a mixing console during a performance.
 Currently, he draws these by hand.

-Figure 8.
-Directions for faders on a music console

-He demonstrated the use of Anoto on a page of its own score together with a folded printed paper (Fig. 8).
+He demonstrated the potential use of Musink on a page of its own score together with a folded Anoto paper (Figure 8).
 He drew directions and linked them to the corresponding parts of the score.
 This led him to reflect on how to balance layout and visualization issues, including editing, performing, printing and publishing perspectives.
 His reflections suggest that such design decisions should be left flexible enough to accommodate diverse types of use.